#langcatlive London

 In our intermediated world, the industry puts together things it thinks planners want to use with customers, and the regulator oversees both bits.
 Most of the time we generally assume this works tolerably well, or at least isn’t broken enough to worry too much about, and we rely on the invisible hand of the market to sort things out.
 But does that really stand the test of scrutiny?

 Consumer Duty highlighted the necessity of everyone working together in the interests of better client outcomes, but that doesn’t mean everyone should be in each other’s pockets.
-In Divide and Conquer, then, we will look at the theme of creative tension and whether just making us all get along with each other – be nice to your sister! – will really make things better.
-We’ll look at when things get out of balance – as they have done at times with platforms – and whether vertical integration, where that tension is arguably completely removed – is delivering better outcomes.
-We’ll look at the power balance between planners, the industry and the regulator and ask awkward questions when they’re necessary, and never, ever take things at face value.
+In Divide and Conquer, then, we looked at the theme of creative tension and whether just making us all get along with each other – be nice to your sister! – would really make things better.
+We looked at when things get out of balance – as they have done at times with platforms – and whether vertical integration, where that tension is arguably completely removed – is delivering better outcomes.
+We looked at the power balance between planners, the industry and the regulator and asked awkward questions when necessary, and never, ever took things at face value.

-We’ve said before that the entire sector is engaged in rearranging itself to acknowledge that planners now have the power the industry once had and so we’ll finish the day with tales from the front line, hearing from planners directly about how they deal with creative tension and still create amazing experiences for clients.
+We’ve said before that the entire sector is engaged in rearranging itself to acknowledge that planners now have the power the industry once had and so we finished the day with tales from the front line, hearing from planners directly about how they dealt with creative tension and still created amazing experiences for clients.

-Before all that – and before lunch – there is also a focus session, aimed at planners but open to everyone, which will be the World Premiere of our famous State of the Advice Nation annual adviser survey.
-This is year seven, meaning we’ve got plenty of trends to track.
-We’ll look at three of the key themes the survey highlights, and share some interesting data.
-This is unmissable for advice professionals, but compelling for all.
+Before all that – and before lunch – there was also a focus session, aimed at planners but open to everyone, which was the World Premiere of our famous State of the Advice Nation annual adviser survey.
+This is year seven, meaning we had plenty of trends to track.
+We looked at three of the key themes the survey highlights, and shared some interesting data.

-Business sessions will finish at 5pm or so; we’ll have a drink in the venue and then it’s over the road to the Lighterman for the afterparty.
+Business sessions finished at 5pm; we had a drink in the venue and then went over the road to the Lighterman for the afterparty.

-This event qualifies for 4 hours of unstructured CPD.
+This event qualified for 4 hours of unstructured CPD.

 THE PRACTICALITIES

-The date to mark in your calendars is Thursday 6 February – join us in person on the day.
-Doors open at 10.30am.
+The date to mark in your calendars was Thursday 6 February.

-Everyone else is asked to buy tickets at a cost of £100 plus VAT.
+Everyone else was asked to buy tickets at a cost of £100 plus VAT.

 11am